cheerful/freckle-apidocs/entries.md

 title: Entries
 ---

 The entries resource represents logged time.
-Each entry, at the minim is assigned to a user, has 0 or more minutes logged and has a date set (all other fields, including project, tags and description are optional).
+Each entry, at the minimum, is assigned to a user, has 0 or more minutes logged and has a date set (all other fields, including project, tags and description are optional).

 Jump to: [List](#list) | [Create](#create) | [Update](#update) | [Delete](#delete) | [Import](#import)